Driplytics/Flight-Delay-Analysis-/README.md

 *  Microsoft Power BI - The Primary tool I used for my Analysis and report building.
 It contains a vast library of tools for Visualization.

 *  Adobe illustrator - I used Adobe illustrator as a supporting tool for design.
 I Used Adobe illustrator in Designing icons and wireframes that I built my report with.
+*  Miro - Miro is an online tool for Storyboarding and Ideation.
+Here where used Sticky notes to connect my ideas and gain clearity. i like to build my storyboards with this tool.